Lurkers in the Dark

 Rippa's Snarlfangs 💪

-Commentary - A minor buff, but any opportunity to get a second bite (spun absolutely intended) of the cherry is nice.
+Commentary - A nice buff, but any opportunity to get a second bite (pun absolutely intended) of the cherry is welcome.
+Being able to target a different fighter with the Snarlfang is very useful for spreading damage but also attempting multiple drive-backs.

 The Skinnerkin 😐